How do I get the most out of workflows?

 Upselling / Cross-selling

-Based on Web Tracking and Link Tracking, you will know the products your contacts are interested in.
+Based on Link Tracking, you will know the products your contacts are interested in.
 Give them a good suggestion about what they have not discovered yet.

 If you are selling toothbrushes, contact lenses, birthday cards, and any other sort of products, that need to be renewed regularly, create a workflow to remind your contact they need another ‘refill’.
 In your workflow, you can detect customers who responded to your ‘refill’ suggestions more than three times and offer them a subscription of that product.
 Your workflow can add those customers to a specific segment and send orders on their behalf, directly to your Packaging and Shipping team, with a copy to the customer.